AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 # Deep Transfer Learning
-**Electronic medical record (EMR) based infectious disease case detection often faces performance drop in a new setting, which may result from differences in population distribution, EMR system implementation, and hospital administrations.
+**Electronic Medical Record (EMR) based infectious disease case detection often faces performance drop in a new setting, which may result from differences in population distribution, EMR system implementation, and hospital administrations.
 Considering both the similarities and the dissimilarities between a source setting and a target setting, transfer learning may offer an effective way of improving the re-usability of source knowledge in a target setting.
 This study aims to explore when and how deep transfer learning is useful for infectious disease case detection.**